ryan-roemer/loose-bits/_posts/2012-01-06-authenticated-static-html-site-with-google-app-engine.md

 ---
 layout: post
-title: Hosting an Authenticated, Static HTML Web Site on Google App Engine
+title: Authenticated, Static Web Sites on Google App Engine
 description: Google App Engine provides an easy framework for hosting a static site and providing extensible user authentication based on Google Apps or OpenID accounts.
 This makes App Engine a great (and inexpensive) resource for quickly hosting static HTML content limited to an appropriate user domain.
 date: 2012-01-06 14:00:00 UTC
-tags: ['app engine', 'google apps', 'static', 'html', 'python', 'sphinx']
+tags: ['app engine', 'google apps', 'static', 'html', 'python']
 ---
 ## Static HTML Web Site hosting with Google App Engine

 [Google App Engine][gae] is a platform-as-a-service (PAAS) product that provides scalable cloud-hosted web applications using Google's massive engineering infrastructure.
-While App Engine is primarily used by web developers (e.g., programming in Python or Java), it provides two features which make it uniquely helpful for static site hosting:
+While App Engine is primarily used by web developers (e.g., programming in Python or Java), it provides three features which make it uniquely helpful for static site hosting:

 * Arbitrary static file handling.
 * Extensible authentication support.
+* Very inexpensive (most likely free) for hosting a purely static web site.

-In this post, we'll walk through uploading a static HTML site to App Engine that requires users to log in before viewing any content.
-The assumption is that you already have a domain name managed by Google Apps (e.g., "example.com").
-We will then create a website and restrict it to users of the specific Google Apps domain, requiring a login of a user "@example.com".
+In this post, we'll walk through uploading a static HTML site to App Engine, and configuring it such that it requires users to log in to via a Google Apps domain account before viewing any content.
 This is a common situation for organizations already using Google Apps to manage email, documents, etc. already that want to host a web site without having extra configuration hassles.
 App Engine essentially takes care of all the authentication / user management, and you just have to upload a static web site!

+The assumption throughout the rest of this post is that you already have a domain name managed by Google Apps (e.g., "example.com").
+We will create an App Engine application  restrict it to users of the specific Google Apps domain, requiring a login of a user "@example.com".
+Finally, we'll upload the static site and verify that the authentication works as expected.

 <!-- more start -->